-- Move the shift lever to M (Manual Mode). - Press the +/- buttons on the shift lever, to select the desired range of gears for current driving conditions.
+- 1. Move the shift lever to M (Manual Mode). - Press the +/- buttons on the shift lever, to select the desired range of gears for current driving conditions.

-When M (Manual Mode) is selected, a number displays in the DIC next to the M indicating the current gear.
+When M (Manual Mode) is selected, the transmission will downshift and a number displays in the Driver Information Center (DIC) next to the M indicating the current gear.